bharg4vi/DES-Implementation-C/README.md

 # DES-Implementation-C
-This contains des implimentation in x
+This contains des implimentation in C